Distance Learning Center

 B. Grant Amounts and Obligations:

-Distance Learning Center (DLC) will consider requests up to $500.
+The Distance Learning Center (DLC) and the DLC's Online Community of Practice Steering Committee will consider requests for up to $1,000.

-- Attendance is for personal/professional growth intended to enhance online instruction.
+- Attendance is for personal and/or professional growth intended to enhance online instruction.

-- Applicant has not received DLC travel funds within the last two years.
+- Applicant has not received DLC professional development or travel funds within the last two years.

 E. Decision Process: